sambhu431/Calories-Burned-Prediction-Regression-Project/README.md

 <h1> Calories Burned Prediction Regression Model </h1>

 # Overview
 This project involves building a regression model to predict the number of calories burned during exercise based on various input features such as age, weight, height, gender , session duration etc..
+Also conducted A/B Testing Analsysis using statistic measures like chi-sqaure test , t-test , p_value , hypothesis testing etc to evaluate and have better statistical understanding of the relationship of features in the dataset.

 # Installation
 To get started, you'll need to have Python installed.